mediaev/creativeportscatalogue/content/chapters/intro_1.md

 ---
-title: "Introduction 1"
+title: "Creative ports Internationalisation Tools"
 weight: 0
 ---

-## Creative ports Internationalisation Tools

 The Creative Ports project was developed to foster the internationalisation of the Cultural and Creative Industries (CCI) in the Baltic Sea Region.